 Precisely how the Brexit is carried out is a nagging question for observers of European and international economics.
-The two-year timetable will offer both parties an opportunity to negotiate the terms of their separation, but it will also create hesitation and uncertainty for international investors, including those in North America for whom the UK is an an integral link in global supply chains and a critical EU entry and exit point.
+The two-year timetable offered both parties an opportunity to negotiate the terms of their separation, but it has also created hesitation and uncertainty for international investors, including those in North America for whom the UK is an integral link in global supply chains and a critical EU entry and exit point.

 Impact on Trade with Canada